-VM_i , there is an optimal PM_j with minimal t{ij} .
-If the remaining capacity C_i is enough, we can finish placing VM_i and switch to the next VM.
-Otherwise, if C_j is not sufficient, we have two options to place it.
+In this section, we analyze the off-line VM placement problem, which is based on the idea of VM migration.
+The VMs are placed one after another.
+As discussed before, for $VM_i$ , there is an optimal $PM_j$ with minimal $t{ij}$ .
+If the remaining capacity $C_j$ is enough, we could finish placing $VM_i$ and switch to the next VM.
+Otherwise, if $C_j$ is not sufficient, we have two options below to place it.

-- Direct Placement: Among those PMs which have enough resources to accept the incoming VM, we select the one with the minimal completion time. - (emulated) Migration-based Placement: We try to migrate one VM placed on the optimal PM to another host to make space to accept the incoming VM.
+- Direct Placement: Among those PMs which have enough resources to accept the incoming VM, we select the one with the minimal completion time. - (emulated) Migration-based Placement: We try to migrate one VM placed on the optimal PM to another host for saving space to accept the incoming VM.
 In the off-line scenario, the migration process is emulated.
 Therefore, we call it (emulated) Migration-based Placement.